Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

 This is serious stuff.

-Most of this bullshit pressure is being generated by uneducated social media “influencers” (a.k.a. someone who wants to be a coach but has never actually trained anybody or earned any qualifications).
+Most of this bullshit pressure is being generated by uneducated social media “influencers” (a.k.a. someone who wants to be a coach but has no qualifications and has never actually trained anybody in the real world).

-These orange personality vacuums are regularly putting out the message that “You should be training even harder now, bro, because you don’t have any distractions!”
+These orange-faced personality vacuums are regularly sending out a message of “You should be training even harder now, bro, because there’s no distractions!”

 What utter nonsense!

-Honestly, I’ve been a fitness professional for more than 22 years and I’ll happily admit that the first three months of lockdown were the most unproductive of my career.
+I’ve been a fitness professional for more than 23 years and I’ll happily admit that the first three months of lockdown were the most unproductive of my career.

 I got barely any work done.